 Since graduating from GSSW in 2001, Amity Good spent 19 years in direct clinical practice, using a family systems approach to promote social justice and wellness for families within the health care and child welfare systems.
 Most recently, she worked at Children’s Hospital Colorado in the Center for Cancer and Blood Disorders, where she provided family-centered care for patients and their identified families.
 “As a pediatric oncology social worker, I would follow a child and their family through the continuum of care from diagnosis through bereavement, providing comprehensive counseling support, care coordination, mandated reports, and crisis and trauma interventions,” says Good, a former GSSW adjunct instructor who also worked as a child protection social worker in Scotland and advocated for and coordinated mental health support services for children placed in foster care in Colorado.
 “These experiences in child welfare expanded my passion for working with children and families within the health care system and the essential promotion of social justice, advocacy and health equity through that work.”

-As a clinical assistant professor in the Health & Wellness concentration, Good’s research and teaching focus includes clinical practices in pediatric health care, trauma-informed care, pediatric caregiver stress, palliative care, health disparities of marginalized groups, and sustainable resiliency of interdisciplinary providers.
-“GSSW promotes social justice across all of its concentrations,” Good says.
+As a clinical assistant professor in the Health & Wellness pathway, Good’s research and teaching focus includes clinical practices in pediatric health care, trauma-informed care, pediatric caregiver stress, palliative care, health disparities of marginalized groups, and sustainable resiliency of interdisciplinary providers.
+“GSSW promotes social justice across all of its pathway,” Good says.
 “I appreciate the depth and breadth that GSSW provides to its students.”